HannahTheBeegirl/HannahTheBeegirl/README.md

-- 👋 Hi, I’m @Hannah130405
+- 👋 Hi, I’m @HannahTheBeegirl
 - 👀 I’m interested in video game development and 3d modelling
-- 🌱 I’m currently learning computer science and music, as well as blender and unity
+- 🌱 I’m currently studying A-level Computer Science, Mathematics, and Engineering
+- ‍✨ I also code random projects on the side

 <!---
 Hannah130405/Hannah130405 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.